michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

     - **GUI improvements:** graphical users can now create new wallets for use with multiwallet mode from the GUI's *file* menu (see [Newsletter #63][news63 new wallet]).
-The GUI will also provide users with bech32 Bitcoin addresses by default, but users can easily request a backwards-compatible P2SH-P2WPKH address by toggling a checkbox (see [Newsletter #42][news42 core gui bech32]).
+The GUI also now provides users with bech32 Bitcoin addresses by default, but users can easily request a backwards-compatible P2SH-P2WPKH address by toggling a checkbox next to the button to generate an address (see [Newsletter #42][news42 core gui bech32]).

-    - **Optional privacy-preserving address management:** a new `avoid_reuse` wallet flag, which can be toggled using a new `setwalletflags` RPC, can be enabled to prevent the wallet from spending bitcoins received to an address that was previous used.
-This prevents anyone from associating multiple transactions with each other just because they all used funds received to the same address.
+    - **Optional privacy-preserving address management:** a new `avoid_reuse` wallet flag, which can be toggled using a new `setwalletflag` RPC, can be enabled to prevent the wallet from spending bitcoins received to an address that was previously used (see [Newsletter #52][news52 avoid_reuse]).
+This prevents certain privacy leaks based on block chain analysis such as [dust flooding][].

     For a full list of notable changes, links to the PRs where those changes were made, and additional information useful to node operators, please see the Bitcoin Core project's [release notes][notes 0.19.0].

-    Note, that (as of this writing) both released versions and the master development branch of LND are not compatible with Bitcoin Core 0.19.0.
+    Note that, as of this writing, both released versions and the master development branch of LND are not compatible with Bitcoin Core 0.19.0.
 See [LND #3649][] for more information and for the status of whether LND has been upgraded to address the